Huh, need to pay money AGAIN?!?!!!?!

 Probably your first thought once you find out about this HDB resale levy thing.

-The HDB resale levy is a certain fee you have to pay if you’re a second-time receiver of HDB subsidies.
-We’ll explain in more detail in a jiffy, but the rationale behind this is to essentially “reduce” the subsidy enjoyed for second-timers, so as to fairly allocate public housing subsidies between first-timers and second-timers.
+The HDB resale levy is a certain fee you have to pay if you’re a second-time receiver of HDB subsidies when buying a HDB flat in Singapore.
+We’ll explain in more detail in a minute, but first the rationale: this levy essentially “reduces” the subsidy enjoyed for second-timers, so as to fairly allocate public housing subsidies between first-timers and second-timers.

 So, all fair and square.
 Can’t complain.